By 2030, roughly $30 trillion is slated to change hands in the U.S.1

 Q: What are some of the unique challenges women face when it comes to financial planning?

-Mullen: Of course, this is a generalization, but I sometimes notice that women can be more hesitant when it comes to financial planning.
-If you’re just starting out and don’t yet have a lot of assets or an advisor, start educating yourself to build up that financial confidence.
+Mullen: This is a generalization, but I’ve noticed women can be more hesitant when it comes to financial planning.3 If you’re just starting out and don’t yet have a lot of assets or an advisor, start educating yourself to build up that financial confidence.
 Learn as much as you can about personal finance and start asking questions, so you feel more comfortable.

 If the unexpected happens and you have to navigate an unforeseen circumstance, it’s better to be prepared and not have to educate yourself quickly under high-stress circumstances.